 UNBC welcomes applications for admission from qualified students from other countries.
 International secondary and post-secondary credentials are considered.
 International students must meet the equivalent of the criteria outlined for High School Admission and University Transfer in British Columbia.
 Admission is based on the comparison of standards for credentials and grading in the country of origin.
 Applicants whose first language is not English must be able to demonstrate an acceptable level of proficiency in English.
 Refer to the English Language Requirements below:

-Acceptable evidence of English language proficiency may be any one of the following:
+Acceptable evidence of English language proficiency may be any one of the following tests (or its online equivalence, as determined by the Office of the Registrar):

 - TOEFL (Test of English as a Foreign Language) score of 90 or higher in the internet-based test, with not less than 20 in each of the Reading, Listening, Writing or Speaking components; score of at least 230 in the computer-based test or at least 570 in the paper-based test.
 UNBC’s institutional TOEFL code is 0320;